top of page

 Tailoring the person centred approach to you

-Some clients I work with like the person centred ethos, but would prefer more structure.
-During counselling we can discuss what helps you to talk most easily about your concerns.
+Some autistic clients I work with like the person centred ethos, but prefer more structure than it traditionally offers.
+As part of your counselling we can discuss what helps you to talk most easily about your concerns.
 For example:

 • You are welcome to bring a list of topics or notes and we can work through these.